 If you lead with the CliftonStrengths talent theme of Intellection, it is imperative to create strategies that bring your inside world out.
-At Trybal Performance (where I have the privilege to work), we focus on Sophisticating our Strengths.
-In other words, there is a spectrum ranging from Unsophisticated (the talent is probably showing up as a weakness) to Sophisticated (you’re productively applying your talent to produce results).
+There is a spectrum ranging from Unsophisticated Strength (the talent is probably showing up as a weakness) to Sophisticated Strength (you’re productively applying your talent to produce results).
 This is true for all 34 Clifton StrengthsFinder themes, so it’s worth our time to invest in understanding how Sophisticated our Strengths are now so we can show up as our best moving forward.

 When we become aware of a Strength not functioning in a way that adds value, or even in a way that detracts, we can create strategies for success.
 Often, we can leverage another Strength or a combination of Strengths to compensate for the gap.
 In my case, the cards are stacked a bit against me when it comes to executing tasks, as I have no Executing Strengths in my top ten—I am very heavily weighted in the Strategic Thinking themes.
 It has often felt like an uphill battle.

 Developing strategies for success to develop and harness the best of Intellection:

 - Leverage a system to assist with moving thoughts, ideas, and tasks from the inside out.
 One cool tool is Mind Mapping.

 - Enlist a partner to help mine for the actionable items

 - Enlist help with email and calendar to help ensure things are not left undone